 If you have happy customers, be sure to let your visitors know about them.
-Solicit testimonials from satisfied customers and display them on your website where they will be easily seen to build your credibility.
+Solicit testimonials from satisfied customers and display testimonials on your website where they will be easily seen to build your credibility.

 5. Use Trusted 3rd Parties for Payment.

 Buyers feel more comfortable when they see that you are accepting payment from trusted 3rd parties like PayPal or Verisign.
 It’s not a bad idea to display the logo of these companies on your sales pages where visitors will see them before they have to make a decision.